-The Series 2003A-4V Bonds
+The Bonds

-The Series 2003A-4V Bonds were issued together with certain other Series 2003A Subordinate Lien Refunding Bonds (collectively, the "Series 2003A Subordinate Bonds") pursuant to the Act, the General Subordinate Lien Bond Resolution adopted December 30, 2002 (the "General Subordinate Bond Resolution"), the Variable Rate Supplemental Subordinate Lien Bond Resolution, adopted December 30, 2002 (the "Subordinate Supplemental Resolution") and the Series 2003A Resolution Authorizing Up To \$2,000,000,000 of Subordinate Bonds adopted December 30, 2002 (the "Series 2003A Subordinate Resolution") (such resolutions, as amended and supplemented to the date hereof, are collectively referred to herein as the "Subordinate Resolution").
+The Series 2010B Subordinate Bonds are to be issued pursuant to the Act, the General Subordinate Lien Bond Resolution adopted December 30, 2002, as amended and supplemented (the "General Subordinate Bond Resolution") and the Series 2010B Resolution Authorizing Up To \$250,000,000 of Subordinate Bonds adopted October 25, 2010 (the "Series 2010B Subordinate Resolution") (collectively, the "Subordinate Resolution").
 The Bank of New York Mellon is the Trustee under the General Subordinate Bond Resolution.
-The Series 2003A-4V Bonds are secured on a parity with \$1,312,590,0001 aggregate principal amount of outstanding bonds heretofore issued by the Corporation under the General Subordinate Bond Resolution (the "Outstanding Subordinate Bonds").
-A summary of certain provisions of the Subordinate Resolution, together with certain defined terms used therein and in this Remarketing Circular, is set forth in Appendix A-2 hereto.

-The Subordinate Resolution constitutes a contract between the Corporation and its Subordinate Bondholders and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Subordinate Bonds," and together with the Series 2003A Subordinate Bonds and the Outstanding Subordinate Bonds, the "Subordinate Bonds").
-Subject to compliance with the Subordinate Resolution, the Corporation may issue Additional Subordinate Bonds on a parity with the Series 2003A Subordinate Bonds and Outstanding Subordinate Bonds solely for refunding purposes.
+The Series 2010B Subordinate Bonds will be on a parity with \$1,244,070,000 aggregate principal amount of outstanding bonds heretofore issued by the Corporation under the General Subordinate Bond Resolution (the "Outstanding Subordinate Bonds").
+A summary of certain provisions of the Subordinate Resolution, together with certain defined terms used therein and in this Official Statement, is set forth in Appendix A-2 hereto.
+The Subordinate Resolution constitutes a contract between the Corporation and its Subordinate Bonds, and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Subordinate Bonds," and together with the Outstanding Subordinate Bonds and the Series 2010B Subordinate Bonds, the "Subordinate Bonds").
+Subject to compliance with the Subordinate Resolution, the Corporation may issue Additional Subordinate Bonds solely for refunding purposes.
 See "Additional Bonds" below in Part 4 for a discussion of Additional Subordinate Bonds.
-On the Remarketing Date, the Corporation expects to issue \$206,020,000 aggregate principal amount of its Series 2010B Refunding Bonds (Subordinate Lien) (the "Series 2010B Subordinate Bonds").
-The Series 2010B Subordinate Bonds are not offered hereby.

-The Corporation also has \$1,879,948,073.802 aggregate principal amount of outstanding bonds (excluding the increase in appreciated value of capital appreciation bonds since the date of their initial issuance) heretofore issued (the "Outstanding Senior Bonds" and together with the Outstanding Subordinate Bonds, the "Outstanding Bonds") issued pursuant to the Act and the General Bond Resolution adopted February 19, 1991, as amended and supplemented (the "Senior Resolution").
+The Corporation also has \$1,879,948,073.80 aggregate principal amount of outstanding bonds (excluding the increase in appreciated value of capital appreciation bonds since the date of their initial issuance) heretofore issued (the "Outstanding Senior Bonds" and together with the Outstanding Subordinate Bonds, the "Outstanding Bonds") issued pursuant to the Act and the General Bond Resolution adopted February 19, 1991, as amended and supplemented (the "Senior Resolution").
 The Senior Resolution and the Subordinate Resolution are referred to collectively as the "Resolutions."
 As of October 1, 2010, the accreted value of outstanding capital appreciation senior bonds was \$48,055,702.45.
-A summary of certain provisions of the Senior Resolution, together with certain defined terms used therein and in this Remarketing Circular, is set forth in Appendix A-1 hereto.
+A summary of certain provisions of the Senior Resolution, together with certain defined terms used therein and in this Official Statement, is set forth in Appendix A-1 hereto.
 The Senior Resolution constitutes a contract between the Corporation and its Senior Bondholders and contains certain covenants and conditions for the issuance of additional bonds (the "Additional Senior Bonds," and together with the Outstanding Senior Bonds, the "Senior Bonds").
-Subject to compliance with the Senior Resolution, the Corporation may issue Additional Senior Bonds on a parity with the Outstanding Senior Bonds solely for refunding purposes.
-See "Additional Bonds" below in Part 4 for a discussion of Additional Senior Bonds.
+Subject to compliance with the Senior Resolution, the Corporation may issue Additional Senior Bonds on a parity with the Outstanding Senior Bonds.